walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

-Host applications perform permission or settings effects named by `capabilities.remediationActions`, report the privacy-safe outcome with `MobileWalletProximityAction.ReportRemediation`, and let the SDK re-check the platform.
+Host applications perform permission or settings effects named by `capabilities.remediationActions`, report the privacy-safe outcome with `ProximityAction.ReportRemediation`, and let the SDK re-check the platform.
 Approve and decline require the `reviewId` from the displayed review.
 A successful decision consumes that identity once; stale, duplicate, and cross-session actions are rejected.
 Invalid submissions leave the review open